How a leading UK university amplified its threat detection and response through a partnership with ThirdSpace and the power of Microsoft Sentinel.

 “Using a managed security services partner helps to bring clarity to what is a complex operating model and allows us to identify noise and or potential threats much quicker.”David Telford – Executive Director for Information Services, University of Stirling

-The integration of Azure Sentinel, alongside the wider suite of Microsoft services, has also helped to drive improved value from its existing Microsoft licencing.
+The integration of Microsoft Sentinel, alongside the wider suite of Microsoft services, has also helped to drive improved value from its existing Microsoft licencing.

 Submit your business email to join our mailing list and we'll send you 'A buyer’s guide to Microsoft Enterprise Security'.